Return to the Blog Home Page

 Wildlife in Winter: How Britain’s Birds Battle the Cold

-The breeding season is over for our garden birds and you would think that they would be able to take a well-earned rest.
-Instead, they are as busy as ever as they face the toughest round of the year: shorter days and longer, colder nights.
-Our migratory birds flee south, but our hardy resident birds stay put to face winter head on.
-It can be a harsh season for a garden bird.
+In winter, our garden birds face the toughest round of the year: shorter days and longer, colder nights.
+Migratory birds flee south, but these hardy residents stay put to face winter head on and it can be a harsh season for a garden bird.
 Their main predicament is food, or rather the lack of it.

 Mistle thrushes will still courageously try and fend off these immigrants, but they don’t have a hope against such large numbers.
 A large holly tree, which would last a pair of mistle thrushes the whole season, can be stripped bare in a matter of minutes by these marauding Scandinavian flocks.